Thesis

 Melio’s “get paid” offering allows businesses to receive payments by credit card, ACH, or check.
 Invoices are sent in an email with a built-in pay button.

 Melio helps businesses streamline the payment process for their customers by providing them with a personalized payment link to pay the bill and integrating it into back-office bookkeeping software like QuickBooks, Xero, FreshBooks, and Business Central.
-It will match all incoming payments with invoices so they are automatically reconciled.
+Melio will match all incoming payments with invoices so they are automatically reconciled.
 Businesses can add their branding to payment links, requests, and emails.
-They can track every payment from request until it's paid and are offered full payment protection from fraud.
+They can also track every payment from request until it's paid and are provided fraud protection.

 Market